New Year Message |

 Our founder was convinced that it was time for Japan to actively contribute to the peace of the world, as our gratitude for having learned much from the West since the latter part of the 19th century, the Meiji era.
 She taught us to rediscover the indigenous spirits we have as Japanese and to do our part in building peace.

 How do we do this?
-I think it is to rediscover an education based on the original spirit of Japan.
-Isn't this what Nomura Lifelong Integrated Education is teaching us?
+I think it is to rediscover an education based on the

 All of us, including my country, the world and myself when we try to look back the issues in the past, we come to find that we have to take responsibilities.
 Japan enjoyed high economic growth from the 60s but today must face the challenges of coping with aging, aging of infrastructure, high-rise buildings, and rapid speedways, railroads we simply cannot walk away from these realities.
 This applies to nuclear power plants that began their operations in the 60s.
 The myth of safety that covered them is not broken even with such serious accidents.
 What is beyond my comprehensions is that they could have the sense to sell those nuclear power plants to other countries while the recovery from this accident does not seem to have any end.